the essence of Chinese painting

 Chinese art theory: Lecture V

 CALLIGRAPHY FOR TV (No Lecture Actually).

-Just a short sequence showing me writing a couplet for Chinese New Year and talking a little about my life and years in China.
+Just a short sequence showing Zettl writing a couplet for Chinese New Year and talking about his life and years in China.

 Today we want to dedicate ourselves to a small album sheet by the artist Zha Shibiao.
 It is one of the images that is seldom found in publications, one that looks very simple at first glance and only shows its charm and mastery when we take some time for a closer look and reflection…….